 I love the contradictions in my adopted country of Greece sometimes.
-Here’s a great one related to superstitions and the ‘ftou ftou ftou’ – or Greeks spitting for luck:
+Here’s a great one related to superstitions and the ‘ftou ftou ftou’ and the ftou ftou meaning – or rather, Greeks spitting for luck.

 Not all people, but a lot used to (and some still do) believe that it’s unhygienic to take a new born baby out of the house.
-Therefore newborns can be kept inside for the first forty days of their lives.
+Therefore some newborn are kept inside for the first forty days of their lives.

 Now for the contradiction:

 After this time, the baby can be presented to the outside world.
-People go “ahhh!” and if you’re a Greek Yaiyai (grandmother), they may follow the Greek superstition and think nothing of spitting at the newborn three times, to ward off the evil eye.
+People go “ahhh!” and if you’re a Greek yaiyai (grandmother), they may follow the Greek superstition and think nothing of spitting at the newborn three times, a quick ‘ftou ftou’ to ward off the evil eye.

 Here’s my thought: You can keep a child inside the house because one’s afraid of germs, but it’s OK for a small amount of spittle to be directed at a small child – and that’s not unhygienic?